What is Satya?

-Yoga is an 8 limb path.
+Yoga is an eight-limbed path.
 The path if followed in order to develop discriminative knowledge as a means to freedom.
 Attention is the tool for developing the discernment required to walk the path.
 The Yamas are the first limb of this path and they mean observances and self-regulation in relationship to the external world and others.

 Satya is the second of the Yamas, following Ahimsa.
 Satya means truthfulness and Ahimsa means non-harm.
 Therefore, to become discerning through attention you must first practice living non-harm and then living truthfully.
 In this article we explore attuning to truthfulness and other Yamas in daily practice.